n-hop/oasis/README.md

   - Visualize the packet rtt over time
   - Visualize the rtt distribution
 - **Flexible Architecture**: Oasis can be used for pure software emulation or as a front-end for a series of real testbeds.
-- **Built-in Protocol Support**: Oasis includes extensive built-in protocol support, such as TCP, KCP, QUIC, and more.
+- **Built-in Protocol Support**: Oasis includes extensive built-in protocol support, such as TCP, KCP, and more.
 - **Built-in Dynamic Routing Support**: For complex mesh networks, Oasis offers built-in dynamic routing support.

 ## Features in development